A delicious way to eat the seasonal Moongra, also known as radish pods. This Moongra raita is so yummy that you will polish it off in no time 🙂

 I try and use as much seasonal produce (see, that is why this Moongra raita!) as I can in my everyday cooking.
 It is not a surprise to anyone that using seasonal produce is good for health.
 But more often than not, living in Bangalore, I don’t find the stuff I have grown up with.
 The stuff that I enjoyed eating which were seasonal.

-I do try and use the local ingredients in my cooking but one thing I have learnt is that most of the ingredients are available may be in a different form, a different name but they are.
-Such is the story of Moongra which are basically radish flowers or radish pods.
-It looks a bit like beans and tastes like a cross between beans and radish, it has the pungency of the radish but a texture of beans.
+I do try and use the local ingredients in my cooking.
+And one thing I have learnt is that most of the ingredients are available may be in a different form or a different name but they surely are available.
+Such is the story of moongra which are basically radish flowers or radish pods.
+Moongra looks a bit like beans and tastes like a cross between beans and radish.
+It has the pungency of the radish but the texture of beans.

-When I posted this picture on the web, another friend shared how his mom used to make Moongre ka raita with steaming them and I knew this is something I had to try out, as it turns out all of us at home loved it.
-We had it with baigan ki sabji and rotis and finished the whole bowl between me and N,O was at school that day.
+When I posted this picture on the web, another friend shared how his mom used to make Moongra raita by steaming them and I knew this is something I had to try out,.
+And it turns out all of us at home loved it.
+We had it with baigan ki sabji and rotis and finished the whole bowl between N and I, since O was at school that day.
 So simple yet such beautiful flavours.

 Adapted from – A friend’s mom’s recipe 🙂